Glebius01/Glebius01.github.io/README.md

 ## About me

-I'm a a cybersecurity enthusiast aiming to transition into a Security Operations Center (SOC) Tier 1 Analyst role.
-I have completed HackTheBox prerequisites for the SOC Analyst role, as well as the SOC Analyst learning path.
-Additionally, I have listened to a series of lectures from Harvard University to reinforce my theoretical knowledge.
-Now, I am working on various challenges and CTF competitions to get hands-on experience and prepare for the next exams.
+I'm a SOC Analyst L1 and just security enthusiast.
+Here I collect and post my different project and completed hands-on labs.

 ## Completed Challenges